versicode/symfony-magazine/README.md

-Symfony magazine - posts with tags and authors
+Symfony magazine
 ========

+Posts with tags and posts with authors.

 ## How to use it?
 - Clone repo.